imanee/imanee/docs/index.rst

 Imanee documentation
 ====================
-Imanee is a simple wrapper library for Imagemagick (on top of Imagick PHP extension).
-It provides an easy flow for editing images and performing common tasks such as thumbnails, watermarks and text writing.
+Imanee is a simple image manipulation library for PHP.
+It provides an easy flow for editing images and performing tasks such as creating thumbnails, watermarks, text writing and animated gifs.

 For live demos, please visit our main website: `imanee.io <http://imanee.io>`_.